alecj1240/go-links/README.md

-# My Go Links Chrome Extension
+# Go Links Chrome Extension

 This is a personal Chrome extension for managing and using custom Go Links.
 Go Links are short, memorable URLs that redirect to longer, often-used web addresses.
 They're commonly used in tech companies to make navigation easier and quicker.